wmedrano/spore/site/reference.md

 ```

 ### *
-Multiplies two or more numbers.
+Multiplies 0 or more numbers.
+If 0 numbers are provided, then `1` is
+returned.

 ```lisp
 >> (* 1 2 3)